 We believe that co- curricular activities lead to aesthetic development and character building.
-They also augment creativity and enhance the moral, spiritual and physical growth of our young scholars.
-Thus, along with academics we aim to provide our scholars global experiences and the opportunities to grow.
-To fulfil this need the Trinity College courses of Drama and Speaking were introduced to the scholars of the Middle and Senior school in 2013.
+They also augment creativity and enhance the moral, spiritual and physical growth of our young students.
+Thus, along with academics we aim to provide our students global experiences and the opportunities to grow.
+To fulfil this need the Trinity College courses of Drama and Speaking were introduced to the students of the Middle and Senior school in 2013.

-Scholars are mentored by teachers of the School and assessed by an examiner from Trinity College, U.K. and in a short span of three years, our scholars have taken the initial, intermediate and advanced levels of examination where most of them have scored a merit or a distinction.
+Students are mentored by teachers of the School and assessed by an examiner from Trinity College, U.K. and in a short span of three years, our students have taken the initial, intermediate and advanced levels of examination where most of them have scored a merit or a distinction.